happyspiritgames/storytime-player-app/README.md

   * Use auth for permission to edit own account information.
   * Implement email change.
   * Make it look good - the start of vanity profile.
 The "inside jacket cover."

+## To Do List

+* Write feature tests for pages and unit tests for components.
+* Add tool for reformatting code on commits. (beautify? prettier?)
+* Reimplement a page using TypeScript and see if it makes a difference